Azure/AzureStack-Tools/README.md

 # Azure Stack Development Kit Version

 These tools are meant for use with **Azure Stack Development Kit**.
-Azure Stack Technical Preview 3 Refresh users can still use the tools in the [TP3-Refresh](https://github.com/Azure/AzureStack-Tools/tree/TP3-Refresh).

 ## Tools for using Azure and Azure Stack